 The openssl s_client

-I’ll use openssl s_client
+I will use openssl s_client

 to connect to our Strawberry server and log in as mail@example.net.
 If the connection succeeds the server advertises what mechanisms you can use to log in.
 Usually, one of the authentication options is AUTH PLAIN.
 To log in using AUTH PLAIN you need to provide our username and password as a base64 encoded string.

-It makes sense to get your ducks in a row before connecting to a server.
+As we need an encoded string it makes sense to get your ducks in a row before connecting to a server.
 You can generate the base64 string on the command line.
 Note that both the email address and password are prefixed with a NULL byte (\0

 ).